suusanp/stealth-health/m1/case_study.md

 #### 7. Safeguards

 Princple 7 requires organizations to "protect personal information in a way that is appropriate to how sensitive it is."

 Google, and by extension Fitbit, has significant business interests in protecting the data it collects and uses, as it drives their primary goal as an internet advertising company.
 Google employs thousands of cybersecurity professionals (even adding as much as 2600 employees in [one quarter in 2022](https://bankautomationnews.com/allposts/core-cloud/google-cloud-adds-2600-cybersecurity-employees/)), and has [whitepapers](https://services.google.com/fh/files/misc/google_security_wp.pdf) on their security practices.
+Drawing from this, it is reasonable to assume that Google has industry-leading security practices considering that an organization of their size has only had sub-10 [data breaches](https://firewalltimes.com/google-data-breach-timeline/).
+The fact that Google has these practices in place to protect the data it collects and stores, meaning that Fitbit is in compliance with the Safeguards principle of PIPEDA.

 #### 8. Openness